Here's a simple guide for fitting your cycling helmet

-- Make sure the chinstrap is well back against the throat (NOT on the point of the chin) and that the loose ends of the strap pass though the rubber O-ring near the buckle.
-This helps to keep the strap from sliding loose and/or the helmet from sliding around or coming off accidently.
+- Make sure the chinstrap is well back against the throat (NOT on the point of the chin) and that the loose ends of the strap pass through the rubber O-ring near the buckle.
+This helps to keep the strap from sliding loose and/or the helmet from sliding around or coming off accidentally.

 - The chinstrap buckle should be fastened and the strap pulled snugly before riding.

 The helmet fits correctly when it is held firmly but comfortably in place by the fit system, straps, and interior fit pads.
 Fit pads are not provided with all helmets.
 If provided, they are held in place by "hook and loop" fasteners, so you can adjust the fit of the helmet by moving the pads slightly or by using any combination of the different thickness pads sometimes provided with the helmet.

 - Once you think the proper fit has been achieved, grab the helmet and twist it to the left and to the right.
 If the helmet fits, the skin on the forehead will move as the helmet moves.
 If it does not, the helmet may be too loose.
 Snug the fit system or try a different size.

 - Grap the helmet and try to remove it by rolling it forward and backward.
 If you can roll it off your head completely, roll it so far forward that it blocks vision or back far enough to expose the forehead, it doesn't fit correctly.
 Adjust the straps and/or fit system and try again.

 - If you cannot adjust the helmet to fit properly according to these instructions, DO NOT USE THIS HELMET.
 Replace it with a different size or model.